Christina Cindrich

-Cindrich is the daughter of Mary Cindrich and Ralph Cindrich, an attorney and sports agent.
+Cindrich is the daughter of Ralph Cindrich, an attorney and sports agent.
 She attended Mt.
 Lebanon High School, where she was an honor student, performed with the dance troupe, and was head cheerleader.
 She was Miss Pennsylvania Teen USA 1999 and was active in musical-theater productions in her teenage years.
 After graduating from high school in 2000 she majored in communications at Loyola Marymount University.